WP Optimal State Plugin Banner

 </IfModule>

-# 3. COMPRESSION
+# 3. COMPRESSION (mod_brotli + mod_deflate)

 <IfModule mod_brotli.c>

-AddOutputFilterByType BROTLI_COMPRESS text/html text/plain text/css application/javascript application/json image/svg+xml application/xml
+AddOutputFilterByType BROTLI_COMPRESS application/javascript application/json application/xml application/xhtml+xml

 </IfModule>